lav-IDE/pca-visualiser/README.md

 - **Hero Section**: Simple analogies explaining PCA concepts
 - **Finance Dataset**: Sample dataset with 25 companies and 8 financial metrics
 - **Before PCA Visualization**: Multiple 2D scatter plots showing raw data
-- **After PCA Visualization**: 2D scatter plot showing compressed data
+- **After PCA Visualization**: 2D scatter plot showing compressed data.
+Includes an interactive demo that lets you rotate the projection axis, snap to the PCA-computed axis, and view the PCA angle in degrees.
+Datapoints now use a single consistent color and the 1D projection view centers the projection axis for clearer comparison.
 - **Closing Summary**: Key takeaways and use cases

 ## Tech Stack